Best Practices for Instant Pull Payments

 Product guidelines for accepting payments.

-An Account Funding Transfer (AFT) to an account easily converted to cash (ATM withdrawal, Western Union money order, P2P transfer) presents unique risks because:
+An Account Funding Transaction (AFT) to an account easily converted to cash (ATM withdrawal, Western Union money order, P2P transfer) presents unique risks because:

 Identifying Suspicious Activity